-In fiscal 2010, salary and bonus for the Named Executive Officers (including both performance-based bonus awards and discretionary bonuses) averaged approximately 80% of their total compensation and constituted all of their total cash compensation.
-The non-cash compensation in fiscal 2010 represents the aggregate grant date fair value of the option and restricted stock awards as computed in accordance with FASB ASC Topic 718.
-Consistent with Bassett's policy that a substantial portion of each named executive's potential cash compensation be based on performance, the performance-based bonus potential for such officers in fiscal 2010 ranged from 21% to 38% of total potential cash compensation.
-Approximately 35% of the performance-based bonus potential under the annual incentive awards was paid in fiscal 2010, as the Company achieved some but not all of the performance goals.
-Mr. Daniel also received a modest bonus at the discretion of the Board.
+In fiscal 2011, salary and bonus for the Named Executive Officers (including performance-based bonus awards) averaged approximately 73% of their total compensation and constituted all of their total cash compensation paid by the Company.
+The non-cash compensation in fiscal 2011 represents the aggregate grant date fair value of the option and restricted stock awards as computed in accordance with FASB ASC Topic 718.
+Consistent with the Company's policy that a substantial portion of each named executive's potential cash compensation be based on performance, the performance-based bonus potential for such officers in fiscal 2011 ranged from 25% to 43% of total potential cash compensation from the Company.
+Approximately 75% of the performance-based bonus potential under the annual incentive awards was paid in fiscal 2011, as the Company achieved some but not all of the performance goals.